 It could cost a few hundred dollars for a $25,000 sum insured third party liability coverage which is a requirement by the regulator, MPA (Maritime and Port Authority of Singapore).
-For comprehensive coverage, different factors might swing the premium from less than 1 percentage to as much as a few percentage of the actual market value of your vessel.
+For comprehensive coverage, different factors might affect the premium: from less than 1%, to as much as a few percent of the total market value of your vessel.

 Tips on Choosing Your Boat Insurance

 Some boat owners purchase insurance because it is a compulsory requirement by the Maritime and Port Authority of Singapore (MPA).
 One thing that really impresses me is that most boat owners realise the importance of transferring all their financial risk to the insurer and will choose to purchase a comprehensive boat insurance for their boats.

 As a professional boat insurance agent, I would encourage all my clients to consider buying a comprehensive boat insurance based on the agreed fair market value of the boat, rather than on a lower value.
 Reason being, as a boat owner, damages covered by your insurer will be compensated to as high as your insured value.
 For example, if the boat sinks and is beyond economical repair, you may seek insurance claim for the cost of replacing your boat up to the insured value.
 It might also include expensive charges like removing the wreck of a sunken boat from the sea bed, if required by the MPA or other government authorities.